 The transition from fixed-line TDM telephony services to Voice over IP (VoIP) is progressively pushing VoIP’s signaling mechanism - the Session Initiation Protocol (SIP) - even further towards the network edge, encompassing not only trunking and interconnect but also the critical connections between the switching core and the access infrastructure responsible for delivering local subscriber services.

 This architectural trend is driven by a number of factors.

-Meanwhile, the regulatory requirement for Emergency Standalone service remains.
-Protecting that SIP traffic from the impact of losing connectivity to the core network is a key part of ensuring continuous voice service and particularly emergency calling.
+While this new reality asserts itself, the old reality of the regulatory requirement for Emergency Standalone, to support critical lifeline and first responder services, remains.
+Protecting SIP traffic from the impact of lost connectivity to the central core is a key part of ensuring continuity of voice services and in particular access to emergency calling.